collective/collective.subscribablesections/README.txt

 What's missing for the use case is, in my opinion:

-    1. a way for Managers to mark certain folders as being a "closed section"
+    - a way for Managers to mark certain folders as being a "closed section"
-    2. for Members, a list of subscribable "sections"
+    - for Members, a list of subscribable "sections"
-    3.  a. a mechanism for users to request a "subscription"
+    - * a mechanism for users to request a "subscription"
-        b. a way for Managers to approve subscriptions
+      * a way for Managers to approve subscriptions
-    4. a list of users's "subscriptions"
+    - a list of users's "subscriptions"

-More may follow, of course.

 These are all fairly minor things, which should work easily with Plone's functionality.

-My currents thoughts for solutions are:

-    1. Mark as Subscribable: solve by sticking an extra interface on a Folder, possibly use p4a.subtyper
-    2. List of Subscribable Sections: create a view + portlet
-    3.  a. annotate on the folder
-        b. create a portlet which lists subscription requests, view for approving
-    4. portlet
-    5. perhaps a custom workflow
-    6. when trying to view a "Closed Section", display a message to request a subscription

 It seems there's nothing around yet that works for Plone 4 (we're targeting 4.2).
 I've looked at collective.groupspaces.* briefly, but it looks too big.